 In an era when the legal system is increasingly involved in national security decision making, and in an age where state actions on the international plane are examined also in light of legal considerations, it is incumbent to understand the relevant legal aspects of security decisions.
 Moreover, a state that sees itself as a member of the international community must consider the law when confronting security issues in order to fully avail itself of the advantages that can be achieved when taking measures in the defense of national security interests.

-The goal of the Law and National Security Program is to deal with a variety of legal topics relating to national security, including, but not limited to, aspects relating to the use of force, the laws of armed conflict, the implementation of security measures, the issue of cyber security, the law of the sea, and so forth.
-Furthermore, legal aspects regarding policy decisions, including those surrounding peace negotiations and other national policies, whether at the domestic or international level, will also be covered.
-Emphasis will be given to research and analysis of the legal dimensions of current events in the national security policy arena.
+The Law and National Security research field deals with a variety of legal topics relating to national security, including, but not limited to, aspects relating to the use of force, the laws of armed conflict, the implementation of security measures, proceedings that take place at the International Criminal Court, and in particular to the proceedings concerning Israel, the issue of cyber security, the law of the sea, and so forth.
+Furthermore, legal aspects regarding policy decisions, including those surrounding peace negotiations and other national policies, whether at the domestic or international level, are also covered.
+Emphasis is given to research and analysis of the legal dimensions of current events in the national security policy arena.